Healthy Aging Month

 Let go of those negative messages and celebrate Healthy Aging Month with these helpful tips.

-- Embrace the grace.
 Is getting older giving you the blues?
 Take a moment, sit down, and list all the great things you have achieved in your lifetime, including milestones from your family life, career, hobbies, and community activities.
 And while you’re at it, create another list of all the goals and accomplishments you can achieve with your years of experience and hard-earned lessons from life.
-By using mindful thinking you can reframe your mind and celebrate the beauty of aging.
+By using mindful thinking you can re frame your mind and celebrate the beauty of aging.

-- Nurture your soul.
 Looking after the health of your soul is also important, especially as you get older.
-Schedule regular talks with a spiritual advisor that you trust.
+Schedule regular talks with a spiritual adviser that you trust.
 Listen to music or read books that feed your soul.
 Also, consider participating in community service programs that make your feel fulfilled.